Chinmoy-sh/Talkative-The-Exclusive-Chat-App/README.md

-# Talkative - A complete personalized chat application for personal and community based people
+# Talkative - A Complete Personalized Chat Application For Personal And Community Based People.

 A new Flutter project.